-The World Languages Program consists of instruction in 11 languages including American Sign Language, Chinese, French, German, Hawaiian, Ilokano, Japanese, Korean, Russian, Samoan, or Spanish, at the elementary and secondary school levels.
-Language offerings vary from school to school based upon student interest and school resources and interest from students and the community.
+The World Languages Program consists of instruction in 11 languages including American Sign Language, French, German, Hawaiian, Ilokano, Japanese, Korean, Mandarin Chinese, Russian, Sāmoan, or Spanish, at the elementary and secondary school levels.
+Language offerings vary from school to school and are based upon school resources and interest from students and the community.

 - At the secondary level, language courses are most often sequential credit courses offered during the school day with a focus on developing communicative proficiency.
 Other courses that may be offered include exploratory courses, courses for heritage learners, and Advanced Placement (AP) courses.

 Why study World Languages

 There is a large body of research that shows second language acquisition as benefiting cognitive development, academic achievement, and development of positive attitudes toward cultural diversity (American Academy of Arts & Sciences, 2017).
-Hawai'i’s multiethnic and multicultural community, its location in the middle of the Pacific Ocean, and a growing economy create a need for World Languages knowledge.
+Hawai'i’s multilingual and multicultural society, its location in the middle of the Pacific Ocean, and a growing economy create a need for World Languages knowledge.
 Increasing and nurturing multilingualism and multiculturalism will provide advantages for students, notably a foundation for personal enrichment, scholastic achievement, and economic opportunities.
 Learning more than one language opens new doors and expands opportunities to learn as well as providing students with another view of one’s own native language and culture.

 Structural foundation for World Languages

-The vision of the Hawaii State Department of Education & Board of Education Strategic Plan is that “Hawai'i's students are educated, healthy, and joyful lifelong learners who contribute positively to our community and global society.”
+The vision of the Hawai‘i State Department of Education & Board of Education Strategic Plan is that “Hawai'i's students are educated, healthy, and joyful lifelong learners who contribute positively to our community and global society.”
 Citizens of the world today need to be able to communicate in a language other than English, as global economies and new technologies continue to erase existing borders among nations.
 The study of other languages enables students to communicate with people in other cultures and to participate more fully in the global community.

 Goal 1, Objective 3 of the Strategic Plan states that “All students are offered and engage in a rigorous, well-rounded education so that students will be prepared to be successful in their post-high school goals.”
 World Languages courses, whether exploratory or sequential with proficiency goals, support a well-rounded and personalized education.
 Students may choose to engage in language learning to fulfill college prerequisites, to challenge themselves, or for personal reasons such as improving one’s heritage language.

 - Multilingualism: All cultures and languages are valuable resources.
 Multilingualism creates learning environments that draw from the rich linguistic diversity and cultural strengths of Hawai‘i’s students.
 The Hawai‘i Department of Education envisions all Hawai‘i public schools embrace, promote, and perpetuate multilingualism and multiculturalism to support learners, families, and communities.